BioAtla Inc. (BCAB) stock is nearly perfect except the valuation - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Dec 19 when MCBRINN SYLVIA bought 3,700 shares for $8.33 per share.
 The transaction valued at 30,813 led to the insider holds 9,125 shares of the business.

 MCBRINN SYLVIA bought 2,000 shares of BCAB for $16,540 on Nov 22.
 The Director now owns 5,425 shares after completing the transaction at $8.27 per share.
 On Sep 13, another insider, MCBRINN SYLVIA, who serves as the Director of the company, bought 1,000 shares for $8.20 each.
 As a result, the insider paid 8,200 and bolstered with 3,000 shares of the company.